The 2023-25 application is now closed. The next funding cycle will begin in the fall of 2025 with the application

-For additional information, please review the Partnership Guidelines and Instructions.
+For additional information, please review the Program Guidelines.

 Join our mailing list to receive periodic updates about Partnership for the Arts & Humanities, including the official email annoucing the opening of the application.

 The MPS Partnership for the Arts and Humanities is an allocation of $1.83 million dollars approved annually by the Milwaukee Board of School Directors to support afterschool and summer arts and humanities-related opportunities for children, youth and families.
 Funds are released after a rigorous application review process, to community based organizations planning to partner with schools and/or youth serving agencies.
 A dollar-for-dollar match requirement encourages new partnerships between community based organizations, schools, youth serving agencies and the funding community, and promotes the use of additional funds for programming during the school day.

 The Partnership for the Arts & Humanities has supported various programs throughout the Milwaukee area.
 Here are the projects that the program is currently funding.